 The bustling ‘Pink City’ of Jaipur is the capital of Rajasthan and one of India’s most captivating cultural destinations.
 Life here buzzes by at a somewhat frantic pace, though take your time on our Jaipur morning market walk to soak it all up and you’ll find yourself gaining a fascinating insight into the daily workings of this splendid city.

-With an oh-so-worth it early start of 6am, accompanied by your experienced local guide our Jaipur morning market walk begins with the phool mandi or flower market.
-Here, you’ll immediately be confronted with a riot of colours, sounds and smells, with beautiful wafts of jasmine, roses and marigolds filling the air around you, whilst merchants haggle with their customers.
+Our Jaipur morning market walk makes a refreshing change of pace from the forts and palaces (though they oughtn’t to be missed either!) and offers a vivid opportunity to get to grips with life in India.
+With an oh-so-worth-it early start of 6 am, accompanied by your experienced local guide, our Jaipur morning market walk begins with the phool mandi or flower market.
+Here, you’ll immediately be confronted with a riot of colours, sounds and smells, with beautiful wafts of jasmine, roses and marigolds filling the air around you, while merchants haggle with their customers.
 Many of the flowers you’ll encounter are merely heads which are used in Hindu prayer ceremonies and to decorate the home.

 We then reach the Govind Dev Ji temple.
-Legend has it this famous temple was sculpted by the great-grandson of Lord Krishna, 5000 years ago.
+Legend has it this famous temple was sculpted by the great-grandson of Lord Krishna, 5,000 years ago.
 You’ll see hundreds of Jaipurites gather here for the daily service, chanting praises in unison for Lord Krishna and joyfully clapping.

 To end, our Jaipur morning walk introduces you to some of the city’s most loved street food, often sold by inconspicuous vendors hidden away amongst the narrow streets.
-Enjoy a deliciously spiced aloo (potato) samosa drizzled in chutney, a sickeningly sweet jalebi (a coil of batter, fried and steeped in sugar syrup), and wash it all down with a cup of masala chai (spiced tea) from Jaipur’s famous Sahu Chai.
+Enjoy deliciously spiced aloo (potato) samosa drizzled in chutney, a sickeningly sweet jalebi (a coil of batter, fried and steeped in sugar syrup), and wash it all down with a cup of masala chai (spiced tea) from Jaipur’s famous Sahu Chai.

 “A wonderful excursion for anyone wanting to see and understand the daily goings on of life here, our Jaipur morning market walk is sure to be a highlight of your visit.” – Madeleine Hann, Co-Founder at Indian Excursions Co.